ningq669/DMNDTI/README.md

-# DMNDTI

-A Duplex Multi-view Network-based Method for Drug-target Interaction Prediction
+# DMNDTI：A Duplex Multi-view Network-based Method for Drug-target Interaction Prediction
 ### Quick start
 We provide an example script to run experiments on our dataset: